0xStrontium/0xstrontium.github.io/content/faq.md

 > **_How to reach out?_**

-- _Email is prefered > TebbaaX@protonmail.com and PGP can be found [here](/pgp.txt)_.
+- _Email is prefered > TebbaaX[at]protonmail.com - PGP can be found [here](/pgp.txt)_.

 > **_Keep in mind_**

-- _Blogs, articles, project on this blog including opinions are mine & only mine and doesn't represent in any way my emloyer_.
+- _Blogs, articles, projects, articlesand writeup on this blog including opinions are mine & only mine and doesn't represent in any way my emloyer*_.